stride3d/stride-docs/en/manual/assets/asset-compilation.md

 ## Blue, green and gray dots

-In the **asset view**, you can see a dot in the top left corner that signifies how an asset will be compiled.
+In the **Asset view**, you can see a dot in the top left corner that signifies how an asset will be compiled.

 ![](media/asset-view-indicators.webp)